yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 ![endpoint_api](https://user-images.githubusercontent.com/39458920/176285697-52e4a4f9-18c6-4280-9a4e-71cc72a50a83.JPG)

 # Final Challenge.
 Deploy it on kubernetes

+<b>Prerequisite:</b> A Kubernetes cluster needs to be created, hence we have enabled it through a managed Kubernetes service by <b>Digital Ocean</b>.
+Here, is being used a cluster consisting 1 master and 3 workers.

+To deploy our application on a Kubernetes cluster, we will be creating .yaml files for each Kubernetes resource.
+The resources are to be deployed as follows:

 To run the deployment file we need to create the configmap and the secret to store the vulnerable data.
 Regarding the secret info should be encoded with Base64.

 ```bash